 Remembrance Day 1993

 Below is a transcript of the eulogy delivered by the Prime Minister, The Hon.
 P.J.
-Keating MP, at the funeral service of the Unknown Australian Soldier, 11 November 1993.
+Keating MP, at the funeral service for the Unknown Australian Soldier, 11 November 1993.

 Download the eulogy (Mp3)